 Founded in 1975, Madrigal '75 vocal ensemble performs repertory from the 14th-century right through to contemporary choral works, both sacred and secular, including first performances of new commissions.

-In competition, Madrigal '75 has twice won the Carols for Christmas competitions on RTE lyric fm, in addition to Best Choir at the Montreux Festival, several Best Performances and First Prize awards at successive Cork International Choral Festivals, including the Irish Choir of the Year award.
+In competition, Madrigal '75 has twice won the Carols for Christmas competitions on RTÉlyric FM, in addition to Best Choir at the Montreux Festival, several Best Performances and First Prize awards at successive Cork International Choral Festivals, including the Irish Choir of the Year award.
 In 2013, Madrigal '75 returned to Montreux and was the highest-placed choir in the mixed-voice category.
-In its 40-year history, the choir has performed with several of Ireland’s leading ensembles, including the RTE Vanbrugh String Quartet and the Orchestra of St Cecilia.
-The choir has presented both the closing and opening concerts of the prestigious East Cork Early Music Festival, as well as being invited to present the atmospheric Evocations Concert for the 2015 Cork International Choral Festival.
-Upcoming concerts include participation in the East Cork Early Music Festival, as well as our traditional Christmas Concert in the Cork School of Music.
-Since January 2007, Madrigal '75 has been directed by James Taylor, organist and harpsichordist, who, having held posts in the UK, New Zealand and Canada, now lectures in the CIT Cork School of Music and is Assistant Director of Music of St Fin Barre’s Cathedral, Cork.
+In its almost 50-year history, the choir has performed with several of Ireland’s leading ensembles, including the RTÉ Vanbrugh String Quartet and the Orchestra of St Cecilia.
+The choir has presented both the opening and closing concerts of the prestigious East Cork Early Music Festival as well as being invited to present the atmospheric Evocations Concert for the Cork International Choral Festival in 2014, and again in May 2019.